 The letter from the animal rights group cites what it says are Animal Welfare Act violations and includes copies of USDA inspection reports from March 2016 and November 2014, which CNN also located independently in the USDA database.

 The November 6, 2014, report cites a door to an outdoor monkey enclosure had multiple wooden boards in disrepair.
 It also detailed deterioration in a horse enclosure.

-The March report documented an incident in which two polar bears got into a service hallway accessible only to zookeepers.
-The dangerous animal response team quickly secured the area and used tranquillizer darts to subdue the bears.
+The March 2016 report documented an incident in which two polar bears got into a service hallway that was to be accessible only to zookeepers.
+The dangerous animal response team was able to quickly secure the area and use tranquillizer darts to subdue the bears.

-Separately, Maynard, the Cincinnati Zoo director, noted a zookeeper lost her arm in a 1990 incident but didn't go into further detail.
+Separately, zoo director Thane Maynard noted a zookeeper lost her arm in a 1990 incident but didn’t go into further detail.

 CORRECTION: An earlier version of this article incorrectly described an incident when a Cincinnati zookeeper lost her arm.
 That incident occurred in 1990.